Claire Dean

 Vistadome

-The wagons of this train are equipped with panoramic windows for an impressive view of the Andean scenery along the way to Machu Picchu.
-Surrounded by glass, even on the roof, passengers will have the impression of being part of this beautiful Peruvian landscape.
-Hot drinks and refreshments are offered on board and there is more leg space than on the Expedition train and is not much more expensive.
+The wagons of this train are equipped with panoramic windows.
+These offer impressive views of the Andean scenery along the way to Machu Picchu.
+The windows are surrounded by glass, even on the roof!
+Passengers will have the impression of being part of this beautiful Peruvian landscape.
+Hot drinks and refreshments are offered on board.
+There is also more leg space than on the Expedition train and is not much more expensive.
 This train departure is from Ollantaytambo, which is 1:30hrs from Cusco City.
+The Vistadome costs between $85 USD -$100USD (one-way) Making a return journey around $200 USD

 Hiram Bingham

 This service is the most exclusive option to head to Machu Picchu by train.
-Several travel magazines consider this the most refined train trip in the world; this is a unique experience to arrive at Machu Picchu in the lap of luxury.
-Taking you back in time to the days of The Orient Express. you will glide through The Sacred Valley in exquisite comfort, with a free bar, and incredible viewing platform, gourmet dining, and a top-notch service to the Inca citadel.
-This superb service offers brunch and dinner on board, a private shuttle up to the Machu Picchu citadel, entrance to Machu Picchu, with a guided tour and afternoon tea in the hotel Machu Picchu Sanctuary Lodge.
+Several travel magazines consider this the most refined train trip in the world.
+This is a unique experience to arrive at Machu Picchu in the lap of luxury.
+Taking you back in time to the days of The Orient Express.
+You will glide through The Sacred Valley in exquisite comfort.
+With a free bar, and gourmet dining.
+Incredible viewing platform, and a top-notch service to the Inca citadel.
+This superb service offers brunch and dinner on board.
+A private shuttle up to the Machu Picchu citadel.
+Your entrance to Machu Picchu, including a guided tour.
+Then afternoon tea in the Machu Picchu Sanctuary Lodge.
+The cost for The Hiram Bingham Train is around $500 USD (one-way) So around a $1000 USD round trip!
+But is the most luxurious way to get from Cusco to Machu Picchu!

 If you’re looking for the most comfortable and luxurious way to get to Machu Picchu, you Will probably want to know all about the Hiram Bingham train.
 This impressive train service is operated by a collaboration between Belmond and PeruRail.
 The elegance involved on this train ride is an unparalleled experience perfect for your Peru luxury tours.